 European School takes all reasonable and recommended measures to ensure the safety of the students and the facility.
 Security guards are on duty 24 hours a day and have specific job descriptions.
 There are video cameras in the school.
 If there is a security issue, please contact the security guards immediately.

-Dangerous Items

-Students should not come to school in possession of anything that may pose a danger to themselves or others.
+The school has proper Emergency Procedures (see the school website for more details) that the school tests regularly during the year.
+Students should not come to school in possession of any Dangerous Items that may pose a danger to themselves or others.
 Parents are responsible for it.
+Before the beginning of the school year, we ask parents to sign a special document, "Unsupervised Transportation Permission," where parents document their permission for their kids to leave & travel unsupervised to and from school if this is a family decision.